Patbox/StyledPlayerList/README.md

         "require": {/* PREDICATE */},
         // Applied formatting, same as one above "format": "...",
+        // Text displayed on right of the name "right_text": "",
         // Optional.
 Disables this formatting, forcing it to use vanilla one.
         "passthrough": false,
         // Optional, hides player name from player list.
 Doesn't have any effect on commands, suggestions or entity visibility!